subtleseeker/network-troubleshoot/nw_trsh.md

 ```

 nmap
-    TCP and UDP port scanning remote machines.
+- TCP and UDP port scanning remote machines.
-    OS fingerprinting.
+- OS fingerprinting.
-    Determining if remote ports are closed or simply filtered.
+- Determining if remote ports are closed or simply filtered.

 ---
+## Other utils

-iftop - show big users on the network/router.
+- iftop - show big users on the network/router.

----
-Ping without DNS resolution
+- Ping without DNS resolution
 ```
 ping -n w.x.y.z
 ```
+---

-Steps:
+## Troubleshooting Steps:
-    Your network interface is listed and enabled.
+1. Your network interface is listed and enabled.
 Otherwise, check the device driver – see /Ethernet#Device driver or /Wireless#Device driver.
-    You are connected to the network.
+2. You are connected to the network.
 The cable is plugged in or you are connected to the wireless LAN.
-    Your network interface has an IP address.
+3. Your network interface has an IP address.
-    Your routing table is correctly set up.
+4. Your routing table is correctly set up.
-    You can ping a local IP address (e.g. your default gateway).
+5. You can ping a local IP address (e.g. your default gateway).
-    You can ping a public IP address (e.g. 8.8.8.8, which is a Google DNS server and is a convenient address to test with).
+6. You can ping a public IP address (e.g. 8.8.8.8, which is a Google DNS server and is a convenient address to test with).
-    Check if you can resolve domain names (e.g. archlinux.org).
+7. Check if you can resolve domain names (e.g. archlinux.org).